What Are the Effects of Divorce on Men?

 Some men feel they need to get back into the dating game as soon as possible for unexplained reasons.
 A possible explanation is that a man who was accustomed to having a partner doesn’t want to be alone.
 They want someone to act as a mother and wife around them, which is unhealthy because they don’t have time to process the divorce.

 Sadly, it’s often hard to pick a top-notch partner when you’re at your worst and distressed.
 The new partner may take the edge off but not solve the existential loneliness, further complicating the situation.
 Men tend to look for someone who reminds them, maybe subconsciously, of their first wife, which leads to repeating the same mistakes.
 This may be part of the reason why second marriages fail at a significantly higher rate than first marriages.
-If you’re a man going through a divorce and considering a new relationship, you may need time to think through this decision to cope with divorce better.
-It would not hurt to take the time to learn better communication skills as that is often a cause of failed marriages.
+If you’re a man going through a divorce and considering a new relationship, you may need time to think through this decision to cope with the divorce better.
+It would not hurt to take the time to learn better communication skills, as that is often a cause of failed marriages.

 How Men Can Better Cope with Divorce